 Eilish has also helped Nike design a range of matching mushroom-colored apparel in her signature oversized style, featuring a hoodie, sweatpants, and t-shirt.
 The clothes are embellished with subtle silicone “Billie Eilish” graphics and feature the Nike logo turned on its side.
 “The challenge and opportunity with this collection was to respect the originals, but make them my own,” Eilish said in a statement.
 “It was also important for me to mix in environmentally preferred materials where we could and present them in a way that felt fresh.”

-The Nike Air Force 1 Billie and apparel collection will be available on Eilish’s website on April 24 before launching on the Nike website on April 25.
+The Nike Air Force 1 Billie and apparel collection are available on Eilish’s website on April 24 before launching on the Nike website on April 25.
+And on October 13, Eilish and Nike are also launching the “Sequoia” colorway, featuring an all-over dark green vegan nubuck leather with a midsole that is a lighter shade of forest green.

 Billie Eilish makes vegan Air Jordans